Power Yoga Benefits: There are numerous health benefits of power yoga, both physical and mental. Learn about all the great power yoga benefits here.

 - Power yoga eliminates toxins through sweat and enhances your immune system performance- even more so than “regular” Hatha yoga.
 When you do power yoga, you increase the drainage of “lymph”- a viscous fluid rich in immune cells.
 This helps the lymphatic system fight infections, destroy cancerous cells, and dispose of bodily toxins.
 (Yoga Journal)

-- All types of yoga improves posture and reduces back pain: A study in Spine revealed that sufferers of back pain who did yoga twice a week for six months eased soreness by 56%.
+- All types of yoga improve posture and reduce back pain: A study in Spine revealed that sufferers of back pain who did yoga twice a week for six months eased soreness by 56%.
 Compare this to those given treatments such as pain medications and physical therapy, who reported a decrease in pain by only 16%.
 (Self)

 - Power yoga provides an alternative method for strengthening your bones: Traditional weight-bearing exercises strengthens bones and wards off osteoporosis.
 Power yoga also does this- sans weight-lifting.

 - Power yoga increases blood flow.
 Yoga thins the blood by making platelets less sticky and reducing the level of clot-promoting proteins.
 Why is this important?
-Thinner blood can lead to a decrease in heart attacks and strokes, since blood clots are often the cause of these killers.
+Thinner blood can lead to a decrease in heart attacks and strokes because blood clots are often the cause of these killers.
 (Yoga Journal)

 Power Yoga Benefits: The Mental